Vertical Aerospace VA-1X

 Our Take on VA-1X

-Even prior to the VA-1X, Vertical Aerospace has a history of producing record-setting electric vertical aircraft.
+Even prior to the VX4, Vertical Aerospace has a history of producing record-setting electric vertical aircraft.
 Its previous aircraft, the Seraph (created in 2019), set the record for highest payload by a vertical electric aircraft at 250kgs.
-Its team is made up of industry experts from companies like Rolls-Royce, Airbus, Jaguar, and more, and it draws on successful experience in F1 racing technology.
+Vertical's team is made up of industry experts from companies like Rolls-Royce, Airbus, Jaguar, and more, and it draws on successful experience in F1 racing technology.
 Vertical also has extensive experience working with EASA for airworthiness certification for its prior aircraft, showing promise for future certification.
 Given that that the company has consistently produced aircraft that are competitive with some of the world's leading eVTOL developers, it is on track to accomplish its goal of a 2024 commercial operations launch.
+Most notably, Vertical has solidified deals with American Airlines and international operators.